spotipy-dev/spotipy/docs/index.rst

 Setting Up Your Application on Spotify Web API
 ----------------------------------------------
-..note:: You must have a Spotify account to access these features.
+.. note:: You must have a Spotify account to access these features.

-- Login to the Dashboard via your Spotify account ..note:: If this is your first time logging in, you will need to accept a user agreement.
+- Login to the Dashboard via your Spotify account
+.. note:: If this is your first time logging in, you will need to accept a user
+         agreement.
 After accepted, this should redirect you to a new page to create your first application.
 - From the Dashboard, click on `Create App`